What’s your risk of getting COVID during holiday gatherings? Check this interactive map - NewsBreak

 What’s your risk of getting COVID during holiday gatherings?
 Check this interactive map

-With COVID numbers on the rise, you may be wondering – how safe is your holiday gathering?
+With COVID numbers on the rise, you may be wondering – how safe is your holiday gathering?5,000 new coronavirus cases in Kansas, 153 new hospitalizations, update on school clusters, omicron

 The COVID-19 Event Risk Assessment Planning Tool by the Georgia Institute of Technology may also offer you some insight into the risks of gathering with groups this holiday season.
 The interactive map assesses the risk that one or more individuals with COVID is present in an event of various sizes, which can be adjusted with a slider.
 Using COVID, population, and vaccination data, the map displays the COVID risk by county.